-The SES Executive Committee is known as the Senior Leadership Team (SLT):

-- It is in charge of the daily management of the group. - It functions as a collegial body. - It is mandated to prepare and plan the overall policies and strategies of the company for approval by the Board. - It may approve intra-group transactions, irrespective of the amount, provided that they are consistent with the consolidated annual budget of the company, as well as specific transactions with third parties provided that the cost to SES does not exceed EUR 10 million per transaction. - It informs the Board at its next meeting of each such transaction, it being understood that the aggregate amount for all such transactions can at no time be higher than EUR 30 million.
-Members of the Senior Leadership Team (SLT) are appointed by the Board of Directors upon a proposal from the Nomination Committee.
+The Executive Committee of SES is known as the Senior Leadership Team and is in charge of the daily management of the group.
+It functions as a collegial body.
+The Senior Leadership Team is mandated to prepare and plan the overall policies and strategies of the company for approval by the Board.
+It may approve intragroup transactions, irrespective of the amount, provided that they are consistent with the consolidated annual budget of the company, as well as specific transactions with third parties provided that the cost to SES does not exceed EUR 10 million per transaction.
+It informs the Board at its next meeting of each such transaction, it being understood that the aggregate amount for all such transactions can at no time be higher than EUR 30 million.